Dr David Campbell

-A number of large scientific studies have now been conducted to look into the relationship between silicone gel prostheses and many of the symptoms of systemic disease often blamed on them.
-Such symptoms as fatigue, joint aches, muscle aches and stiffness have been shown to be equally common in women without silicone breast implants as it is in those with them.
+A number of large scientific studies have now been conducted to look into the relationship between silicone gel prostheses and many of the symptoms of systemic disease often associated with them.
+Such symptoms as fatigue, joint aches, muscle aches and stiffness have been shown to be very common in women without silicone breast implants as well as in those with them, making it difficult to be crear about the cause.
 There is also no increase in the risk of common breast cancers in women with silicone gel implants.

 What about fat injection?

 There has been some controversy about the use of fat injection for breast enlargement.
 It sounds so convenient to suck some fat from those thighs which never budge with weight loss and put it into the breasts which vanish as soon as you mention a diet.
-Although this is certainly possible, the drawback is that fat injection into the breasts can cause abnormal calcium deposits in the breast which have in the past been confused with the appearance of breast cancer on a mammogram.
-This potential to interfere with breast cancer screening, has largely been overcome with improvements in mammography techniques, but past concerns about this continue to slow the widespread adoption of fat transfer to the breasts.
-These techniques are now widely accepted as an adjunct to shaping a reconstructed breast.
+Although not without some limitations, this has now become a well accepted option for some women, and well worth discussing.
+These techniques are also widely used as an adjunct to shaping a reconstructed breast.

 More information on Breast Enlargement